 Keep your trash in an enclosed bag or can on your boat and away from the water; making certain none of your trash exits the boat.

 When fishing, never discard monofilaments fishing lines, hooks, any foreign matter or litter into the water.

-But lastly, keep the Wildlife Alert Hotline number in-hand: 888-404-FWCC (3922).
-Cell phone users may dial *FWC or #FWC to report an injured, dead, harassed, or orphaned manatee.
 It’s a good idea to keep those numbers on your watercraft; including kayaks, paddle boards and canoes.
 Your call could be what saves a distressed manatee’s life.

-If you have any other places to see the manatees, we’d love for you to let us know in the comments so other readers can take note.
+If you have any other best places to see the manatees, we’d love for you to let us know in the comments so other readers can take note.

-AMAZON DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.